noaione/yuusha-shoukan-ln/sources/v07/chapter7.md

 “What we present to you today is the story of a pair of man and woman.
 A woman who became alone and a man who tried living alone...
 They are opposites yet somehow alike, living their lives on different paths, but a single flower led them to meet each other.
-Let’s call it “The Miracle of the Blue Flower”.
+Let’s call it ‘The Miracle of the Blue Flower.’
 Please enjoy it to the end.”

 As Alice said this with another deep bow, the spotlight faded and the curtain